 World Wide Swim School has been designed to help Swim Schools learn the Laurie Lawrence philosophy of teaching swimming.
-When people enrol at Laurie Lawrence Swim School they are not being taught by the man himself, they are being taught by any number of fabulous teachers.
+When people enroll at Laurie Lawrence Swim School they are not being taught by the man himself, they are being taught by fabulous teachers.
 When it boils down to it, the biggest thing that Laurie Lawrence Swim School has in its arsenal is continuity.
 Continuity within a Swim School is very important particularly for children’s learning but also for customer satisfaction.
-If you have worked in administration within a swim school I can guarantee you’ve dealt with feedback from parents relating to student progression and teacher performance.
+If you have worked in administration within a swim school, I can guarantee you’ve dealt with feedback from parents relating to student progression and teacher performance.

 Consistency of teaching is extremely important for a swim school to grow.
-Sure having one fabulous teacher is great but what happens when that teacher is away or when children have to move to a different teacher.
-Sure you are still going to have customers who only want to go with ‘Jane’, but it makes it much easier when your clientele know that all teachers within your swim school are capable of delivering quality, coherent lessons with clear progressions for all students.
-The ideal scenario here is that your clientele are not just boasting about one teacher at your swim school but all the teachers they have had at your swim school.
+Sure having one fabulous teacher is great.
+But what happens when that teacher is away or when children have to move to a different teacher.
+Sure you are still going to have customers who only want to go with ‘Jane’.
+But it makes it much easier when your clientele know that all teachers within your swim school are capable of delivering quality, coherent lessons with clear progressions for all students.
+The ideal scenario here is that your clientele are not just boasting about one teacher at your swim school.
+Rather all the teachers they have had at your swim school.

-Having continuity within your program really gets down to one thing, STAFF TRAINING.
-It is important that everyone follows the same philosophy and everyone is on the same page and World Wide Swim School helps you to do that.
+Having continuity within your program really gets down to one thing – staff training.
+It is important that everyone follows the same philosophy and on the same page.
+Furthermore, World Wide Swim School helps you to do just that.
 WWSS is not about stifling teacher’s personality or taking their creativity or knowledge away.
 It’s about building on their knowledge base.
-By sharing information Laurie intends to develop his swimming teachers so that they are capable of developing and delivering lesson plans that meet the individual needs of the children within all their classes.
+By sharing information Laurie intends to develop his swimming teachers.
+This is so they’re capable of developing and delivering lesson plans that meet the individual needs of the children within all their classes.
 WWSS does offer lesson plans to help beginner teachers but as all experienced teachers know that great teachers must learn to be flexible and know how to adapt.

 Laurie’s tips for continuity within a Swim School